Current Members of the Executive and Board

 Lynn Sullivan, Director

-Lynn Sullivan is Chief Operating Officer for the St. John’s office of Cox & Palmer.
-She is responsible for overall business operations of the firm including strategic planning, human resources, finance, marketing, and information technology.
-Lynn currently serves as Chair of Cox & Palmer’s Regional Operations Committee, as Treasurer of a local not-for-profit, and was an Ambassador with the Board of Trade in 2009.
+Prior to re-joining Maersk, Lynn was Chief Operating Officer for the St. John’s office of Cox & Palmer for seven years.
+There she lead the business operations of the firm including strategic planning, human resources, finance, marketing, and information technology and served as Chair of Cox & Palmer’s Regional Operations Committee.
+Previous to this, Lynn obtained her Chartered Accountant designation with PricewaterhouseCoopers and worked in oil and gas with Maersk Contractors in a contract and cost management role.
+She is also currently a Director of the local YMCA and has in the past volunteered as Treasurer of a local not-for-profit and as an Ambassador with the Board of Trade.

 Andrea Stack, Director